The implications for the future of the infrastructure and urban development (IU) industry: scenario 1

-So how will the IU industry look in the future?
+So, how will the IU industry look in the future?
 Below is a look at how the virtual world is anticipated to change the game.

 The change in building and transport requirements

 Added time for travel and holidays also means an added requirement for transport.
-This includes passenger transport infrastructure, like cruise terminals and airports, and personal mobility such as robot taxis, hyperloops, and drones.
+This includes passenger transport infrastructure, like cruise terminals and airports, and personal mobility, such as robot taxis, hyperloops, and drones.

 Running IU with robots and interconnected intelligent systems

 During the construction process, AI-based engineering and design systems will direct a range of robots.
 These include bricklaying robots, autonomous trucks and excavators, drones, and 3D printers.
-Employees will only be required to set up and maintain robots, and to also manage and supervise construction projects.
+Employees will only be required to set up and maintain robots and also to manage and supervise construction projects.

 The increase in software players

 With a construction industry that is built around robots and interconnected intelligent systems, it is essential for data to flow seamlessly and for interoperability across different assets.
-If not, it can lead to inefficiency and to data losses – the type that can seriously hamper the profitability of projects.
+If not, it can lead to inefficiency and data losses – the type that can seriously hamper the profitability of projects.

 Opportunities for new businesses to emerge

 Data could also lead to O&M businesses selling advanced services like predictive maintenance solutions.
 Via elements like lights and sanitation, they can embed data-collecting sensors within a building’s infrastructure.
 Once this data is gathered and passed through an asset’s BIM system, it can be used to diagnose issues that may lead to breakdowns.
 Facility management robots can then be directed by the system to complete preventative maintenance, which helps to minimise any downtime from the measured asset.
-With this type of system in place, O&M organisations have the ability to sell maintenance contracts to clients.
+With this type of system in place, O&M organisations can sell maintenance contracts to clients.

 The need for digital transformation today

-Instead of going it alone, it makes sense for such companies to use a specialist software provider – like us at HeadChannel – with experience in crafting bespoke software solutions.
+Instead of going it alone, it makes sense for companies to use a specialist software provider – like us at HeadChannel – with experience crafting bespoke software solutions.
 Along with being able to develop a full digital transformation for the present, we can also provide development on demand, ensuring your business stays ahead of the curve for the virtual world and beyond.